makevoid/explorer/Readme.md

-# Blockchain Explorer (BTC, BCH, BCH-SV, LTC, DOGE etc. compatible)
+# Blockchain Explorer

+### (BTC, BCH, BCH-SV, LTC, DOGE etc. compatible)

-Based off Bitcoin Core JSON RPC API.
+Based off the Bitcoin Core JSON RPC API.

-Uses bitcoin's JSON RPC API, you need `bitcoind` / `bitcoin-qt` running in the background.
+It uses bitcoin's default JSON RPC API, meaning that you need `bitcoind` / `bitcoin-qt` running in background with `txindex=1` enabled, the explorer will use the data directly from the index, no extra index is added.

+### Prerequisites

+- redis
+- bitcoin-core (btc, bch, ltc, doge, etc...)

 # API